Armaggheddon/BricksFinder/datasets/lego_minifigures_captions/README.md

----
-license: mit
-dataset_info:
-  features:
-  - name: fig_num
-    dtype: string
-  - name: image
-    dtype: image
-  - name: short_caption
-    dtype: string
-language:
-- en
-tags:
-- lego
-- minifigures
-size_categories:
-- 10K<n<100K
----

 # LEGO Minifigure Captions

 The **LEGO Minifigure Captions** dataset contains 12966 images of LEGO minifigures with captions.
-Each image is accompanied by a caption that describes the minifigure in the image.
 The dataset contains the following columns:
 - `fig_num`: The figure number of the minifigure as in the original csv file from Rebrickable.
 - `image`: The jpeg image of the minifigure in the format `{"bytes": bytes, "path": str}` so that can be interpreted as `PIL.Image` objects in the huggingface `datasets` library.
 - `short_caption`: The short caption describing the minifigure in the image.
 - **COMING** `caption`: The caption describing the minifigure which is generated using Gemini-1.5-flash.

-The data has been collected from the [Rebrickable](https://rebrickable.com/downloads/) website and the images have been downloaded from the column `img_url` in original *minifigures.csv* file from the website.
+The data has been collected from the [Rebrickable](https://rebrickable.com/downloads/) website and the images have been downloaded from the column `img_url` in original *minifigs.csv* file from the website.

+> [!NOTE]
+> The total number of minifigures in `minifigs.csv` are 14985, but only 12966 images were downloaded due to some images not being available.

 *The data was downloaded from the Rebrickable website on 27 November 2024.*